lesampaio/Web-Model-Prediction/README.md

 - app: FastAPI Web app that receives user data and predicts their waiting time in the bank queue.
 - dockerfile: Dockerfile to run FastAPI app.
-- model: XGBoost Regressor model that predicts user queue waiting time in the bank queue.
+- machine learning model: XGBoost Regressor model that predicts user queue waiting time in the bank queue.
 The machine learning model code can be found in the [Data Science Projects](https://github.com/lesampaio/Data-Science-Projects) repository.

 ## FastAPI